 Unit Outline Assessment Summary Term One Students explore how both the wave a particle models apply to how energy can be transferred from one area or material to another.
 They perform practical investigations to collect data and draw conclusions about phenomena involved with energy transfer.
-Practical Worksheet (Formative) Student Experiment (Summative) Term Two Students learn to explain how body systems such as the senses and internal homeostatic mechanisms coordinate to respond to stimuli.
+Student Experiment Term Two Students learn to explain how body systems such as the senses and internal homeostatic mechanisms coordinate to respond to stimuli.
 They explore how asexual and sexual reproduction helps to maintain the survival of a species.
-In class quiz (Formative) Unit Exam (Summative) Term Three Students learn to explain how atomic structure, and rearrangement of atoms are involved in chemical processes including nuclear decay of radioactive isotopes and chemical reactions to make new substances.
-In class quiz (Formative) Unit Exam (Summative) Term Four Students learn about how carbon is cycled between Earth's spheres to maintain life and how human influence has led to the accumulation of greenhouse gases in the atmosphere.
-In class worksheet (Formative) Research Task (Summative)
+Exam Term Three Students learn to explain how atomic structure, and rearrangement of atoms are involved in chemical processes in regards to radioactive isotopes and chemical reactions to make new substances.
+They investigate how conservation of mass applies to chemical reactions that produce a gas.
+Student Experiment Term Four Students learn about how carbon is cycled between Earth's spheres to maintain life and how human influence has led to the accumulation of greenhouse gases in the atmosphere.
+Research Task